ppy/osu-wiki/wiki/Community/osu!_Discord_server/en.md

 # osu!
 Discord server

-The **osu!
-Discord server**, previously known as **osu!dev**, is osu!'s official [Discord](https://discord.com/) server for development-related purposes.
+The **osu!** Discord server, previously known as **osu!dev**, is osu!'s official [Discord](https://discord.com/) server for development-related purposes.
 The server functions as a hub for people to discuss and work on osu!'s open source and community projects.
 This is the main place to contribute to osu!'s development and get in touch with the [osu! team](/wiki/People/osu!_team).

 The permanent invite link for the server is <https://discord.gg/ppy>.